 How to Pray in Arabic for Beginners

-Upon concluding all the Rakat of the prayer, finalize your Salah.
-Turn your face to the right and recite:
+Yes, after concluding the Rakat of your Salah (prayer), it is customary to perform the Tasleem to finalize the prayer.
+You turn your head to the right and recite:

 السلام عليكم و رحمة الله